-Then, in early 2013, I've taken on the business leadership of an innovative and sustainable fashion brand - WOOL AND THE GANG - who offer a unique fashion experience.
+Then, in early 2013, I took on the business leadership of an innovative and sustainable fashion brand - WOOL AND THE GANG - who offer a unique fashion experience.
 Our customers can either buy unique sexy stylish pieces hand crafted by our network of global makers or make it themselves with our KNIT KITS and our online wool school.
 WOOL AND THE GANG is rebooting home manufacturing to bring our customers beautifully crafted, unique pieces, never from a factory.

 Specialties: general management, revenue growth, business strategy, ecommerce, marketplaces, community products, global/international marketing, brand marketing, online marketing, product marketing, consumer marketing, consumer internet, b2b marketing, customer acquisition, social networking, social media, web 2.0, partnerships, business development, community building, viral marketing, product strategy, brand management, online marketing, CRM, direct marketing, analysis

 2013 - Present

 WOOL AND THE GANG is a sexy, stylish and aspirational fashion brand.
 Online we offer our gorgeous hand-crafted designs made unique by our network of makers OR you can make it yourself with our innovative Knit Kits & online video Wool School.